WebsJac/C_Trivia_Game/README.md

 # C_Trivia_Game
-Math and science trivia game created using C language interrupts The game features a 10 second timer that counts down using the 10 LEDs The hex displays show the users score and increment by 100 for a correct answer and decrement by 25 for an incorrect answer or if they run out of time (assuming score >= 25)
+Math and science trivia game created using C language interrupts\n The game features a 10 second timer that counts down using the 10 LEDs\n The hex displays show the users score and increment by 100 for a correct answer and decrement by 25 for an incorrect answer or if they run out of time (assuming score >= 25)\n
 JTAG_UART IO is used to both pose a question to the user and retrieve their answer Questions are generated using a random number generator that uses a modulation technique (since cpulator doesn't support the use of libraries)